EthanPerello/npc-forge/docs/how-to-use.md

 **Viewing Traits:**

 • All additional character traits displayed with editable keys and values
-• Traits shown in Title Case format for consistency
+• Traits shown in Title Case format for consistency with proper capitalization (NEW in v0.22.0)
 • Category-based organization when available
 • Empty state shown when no additional traits exist